shuff1e/cbbenchmark/README.md

 Tips

-  **if you favor pressure than metrics, dont't wait for the response, aka in a async way, but in a risk of your client can't hold the pressure**
+  **if you favor pressure than metrics, dont't wait for the response, aka in a async way, but at a risk of your client virtual machine can't hold the pressure**

   **if you favor metrics than pressure, wait for the response, aka in a sync way**